Travel guide

 Dominican Republic: Punta Cana and more

-The Dominican Republic is the star Caribbean destination for Spanish travelers, with Punta Cana at the forefront.
-Searches for eSIM Dominican Republic skyrocket every season, and for good reason: it's where you'll want to share the most resorts and excursions.
+The Dominican Republic is the star Caribbean destination for Spanish travelers, with Punta Cana leading the way.
+Searches for eSIM Dominican Republic skyrocket every season, and with good reason: it's where you'll want to share the most resorts and excursions.

 The dominant local operators are Claro and Altice, with good coverage in the tourist areas of Punta Cana, Bavaro, Santo Domingo, and Puerto Plata.
-In all-inclusive resorts, you'll have WiFi, but it tends to be slow and saturated; an eSIM saves you for uploading stories, using maps on excursions, or calling via WhatsApp from the beach.
+All-inclusive resorts will have WiFi, but it's often slow and saturated; an eSIM saves you for uploading stories, using maps on excursions, or calling via WhatsApp from the beach.
 For a week-long trip with normal use, a 3-5 GB plan is typical.
-You have the specific destination in our Dominican Republic eSIM, ideal if your trip focuses only on this country.
+You have the specific destination in our Dominican Republic eSIM, ideal if your trip focuses solely on this country.

 Cuba: the special case of the Caribbean

 Cuba deserves a separate paragraph because it works differently from the rest of the Caribbean.
-Connectivity is controlled by the state operator ETECSA and data coverage, although it has improved, is still more limited and slower than in neighboring islands.
+Connectivity is controlled by the state operator ETECSA, and data coverage, although improved, is still more limited and slower than on neighboring islands.

-An eSIM that works with the Cuban network saves you queues to buy tourist cards and connects you as soon as you arrive, something highly valued in a country where public WiFi is by zones and tickets.
+An eSIM that works with the Cuban network saves you from queuing to buy tourist cards and connects you as soon as you arrive, something highly valued in a country where public WiFi is patchy and ticket-based.
 Even so, manage expectations: the speed will not be that of Punta Cana, and in rural areas the signal is irregular.
-For basic use (WhatsApp, maps, email) it works; for intensive teleworking, it is not the ideal destination.
-Review tips to save data abroad before, because in Cuba every mega counts.
-You have more details in our eSIM guide for Cuba.
+For basic use (WhatsApp, maps, email) it works; for intensive remote work, it is not the ideal destination.
+Review these tips for saving data on your trip beforehand, because in Cuba every megabyte counts.

 Photo: Dominik Gryzbon · Pexels